sigsum/sigsum/policy-maintenance.md

 have been decided as described above, a corresponding policy file is created.

+In the beginning of the file, add a comment line saying "This is a Sigsum trust policy", optionally with some brief additional description, followed by another comment line with a link to this document.

 For each witness and each log, carefully ensure that the correct public key is used.